Germany's ex-royals want their riches back, but past ties to Hitler stand in the way

 "I feel obliged to fulfill his last will because he also wrote very explicitly in his testament that he expects me to follow his footsteps," he said.

-An extended interview with the Prince Georg
+An extended interview with Prince Georg

 But this case is, now, much bigger than Prince Georg or his grandfather.
 Beyond the moral question of how the legal system ought to judge the transgressions of the Crown Prince, it encourages a broader national discussion in a country that is still reconciling the past.
 Germany is, after all, still putting accused Nazi war criminals on trial